-Sometimes the most difficult issue faced by a customer is conceptual and relates to questions about what the product or service can really do.
-These videos are often short and to the point to help a customer/client understand various aspects.
+Sometimes the most challenging issue faced by a customer is conceptual.
+It relates to questions about what the product or service can do.
+Therefore, these videos are often short and to the point to help a customer/client understand various aspects.

-Ask customer support staff and they will give you at least 10 questions that are asked repeatedly.
-Frequently Asked Questions (FAQ) videos are very simple and provide the answers those questions.
+Ask customer support staff.
+They know what is asked repeatedly.
+Frequently Asked Questions (FAQ) videos are straightforward and provide the answers to those questions.

 - 12 tips for creating a cinematic video on your iPhone - March 22, 2023